-A landing page is a web page that usually has one purpose.
+A landing page is a web page that has one single purpose.
 That purpose is to get people to take a single action on the page.
-We have put together this infographic as a simple guide on how to design a high performance landing page.
+We have put together this infographic as a simple guide on how to design a high-performance landing page.

 A landing page is any web page that a visitor can arrive at or “land” on.
 However, when discussing landing pages within the realm of marketing and advertising, it’s more common to refer to a landing page as being a standalone web page distinct from your main website that has been designed for a single focused objective.

 This means that your landing page should have no global navigation to tie it to your primary website.
 The main reason for this is to limit the options available to your visitors, helping to guide them toward your intended conversion goal.

 A landing page is commonly used for and of these:

 - Offer something for free.
 (In return for an email addresses).